 California Strategic Workforce Development Plan

 The U.S. Department of Labor Approved California’s State Plan on June 7, 2013.
-A copy of the DOL Approval Letter can be found here.
 A copy of the full State Plan can be found below.

 The federal Workforce Investment Act (WIA) requires the Governor, via the State Board, to submit a WIA/Wagner-Peyser Act (WPA) State Strategic Workforce Development Plan (State Plan) to the United States Department of Labor (DOL).
 This plan outlines a five-year strategy for the investment of federal workforce training and employment services dollars.

 California state law [SB 293, Statutes of 2005 (Unemployment Insurance (UI) Code Section 14020) requires the State Board to collaborate with the Chancellor of the California Community Colleges, the State Department of Education, other appropriate state agencies, and local workforce investment boards to develop a comprehensive state plan that serves as a framework for public policy, fiscal investment, and operation of all state labor exchange, workforce education, and training programs.

 California’s State Plan has a five-year time horizon.
 As such, we see it as a living document that – based on experience and changing conditions – will be reworked over time.
 However, the core commitments of the Plan will not change.
 These commitments are to a skilled workforce, a vibrant economy, and shared prosperity for all Californians.

 California’s State Plan builds on emerging efforts by Local Boards, community colleges, adult education providers, community-based and economic development organizations, unions, and employers to address these and other critical challenges.
 The Plan begins with the articulation of broadly shared goals.